arslanr369/zameen-calculater/README.md

 # zameen-calculater
-zameen calculater for prosonal use
+zameen calculater for prosonal use and calculations.
+#1